If You Will: Reception

 In a review for DownBeat, J. Poet wrote that Purim's voice "remains supple and expressive," and noted that the new pieces "showcase her continuing artistic growth."

 AllMusic's Thom Jurek stated: "If You Will is a revelatory exercise.
 Purim -- whose voice remains unsullied by time -- is easily one of the most groundbreaking singers jazz has ever produced, but more, she's an architect and translator of vastly intricate, gorgeously articulated sound worlds.
 Flora Purim is a genre unto herself."

 Neil Spencer of The Guardian called the album "a celebratory affair," and remarked: "A well-polished gem – welcome back."

 Writing for All About Jazz, Ian Patterson described the album as "a fine testament to a unique figure in contemporary Brazilian music," and commented: "The production values are excellent, as are the performances from Purim and the trusted collaborators with whom she surrounds herself."

 In an article for Jazzwise, Jane Cornwell called the album "one of 2022's most exciting releases to date," and noted the "seductive power" of Purim's "emotional, often ecstatic vocals."

-Dusted Magazine's Jennifer Kelly wrote: "It's remarkable, throughout, how well Purim has held up, as a singer, as a jazz composer and band leader and as an artist.
+Dusted Magazines Jennifer Kelly wrote: "It's remarkable, throughout, how well Purim has held up, as a singer, as a jazz composer and band leader and as an artist.
 You wouldn't know, from listening, whether she was 80 or 60 or 20.
 The songs are vital, pulsing with bright energy, imbued with a lifetime's skill but effervescent."

 Cal Gibson of Ban Ban Ton Ton stated: "Flora is not so much raging against the dying of the light as sweetly seducing it, whispering to old father time to wait a little longer...
 Treasure this album, treasure Flora Purim, treasure life itself: all this will pass but Flora Purim is a timeless joy."